-Figure 3.1 illustrates the fields of view, at the same scale, for all of the HST imaging instruments currently available on HST.
+Figure 3.1 illustrates the fields of view, at the same scale, for the HST imaging instruments onboard HST in 2024.
 Note that the pixel scale of the WFC3 UVIS channel is 20% finer in comparison to the ACS/WFC, obtained at the cost of covering only about 64% of the area of the ACS field of view.

-Figure 3.1: Schematic diagram comparing relative sizes of the fields of view for all available HST imaging instruments.
+Figure 3.1: Schematic diagram comparing relative sizes of the fields of view for HST imaging instruments.
 Successive lines of text underneath each field of view give the field size in pixels, the pixel scale in arcsec/pixel, and the field size in arcsec.
 Detector footprints are rendered as rectangular in the diagram and thus do not include the effects of geometric distortion.
 For a more accurate depiction of detector footprints including geometric distortions and relative HST focal plane locations, see Figure 2.2.